-It appears that many undercovers have jobs that require them to be away for extended periods of time, up to several weeks at a time.
+It appears that many undercovers have jobs that require them to be away for extended periods, up to several weeks at a time.
 These jobs would also supply them with money, vehicles and excuses to put receipts ‘through the books’.
 Depending on the nature of the job, most are reluctant to bring activists into contact with their employers.
-E.g., Lynn Watson was a care-worker, but when friends asked about working with her agency, she kept them at bay
+E.g. Lynn Watson was a care-worker, but when friends asked about working with her agency, she kept them at bay.

 - Did their home look un-lived in?

-Most undercovers had vehicles and showed willing to use them for the purposes of campaigning, including doing reconnaissances and actions.
+Most exposed undercovers had vehicles and were very willing to use them for the purposes of campaigning, including doing reconnaissances and actions.
 The vehicles would vary in type and model, and include vans.
 Sometimes the undercovers claimed the car came through their work.

-Something commented on a lot of undercovers is their above average driving skills, which is not unsurprising given Special Branch / police background.
+Something commented on a lot of undercovers is their above average driving skills, which is not unsurprising given a Special Branch or other police background.

-- Would you consider them someone who went out of their way to be helpful?
+- Would you consider them to be someone who goes out of their way to be helpful?

 The charm, friendliness and general kindness of the undercovers is regularly noted upon.
 They come across as ready to go out of their way to help.
 In particular, they are happy to give lifts to and from campaigner’s homes.

-- Did they have ready access to money and were they generous with it?
+- Do they have ready access to money and are they generous with it?

-They are often ready to help people out with money, such as wave petrol costs or buy rounds of food or drink.
-Sometimes they will claim that expenses are already covered it in some way – through their work for instance.
+They are often ready to help people out with money, such as waive petrol costs or buy rounds of food or drink.
+Sometimes they will claim that expenses are already covered in some way—through their work for instance.
 They are not necessarily flash, but seem to have ready access to cash.
-They show willing to be generous, and will be quick to buy the rounds.

-- Did they focus relationships on key people?
+- Do they focus relationships on key people?

-- Did they ever exhibit noticeable out-of-character behaviour?
+- Do they ever exhibit noticeable out-of-character behaviour?

-A number of undercovers have been known to do something quite out of character that either disrupted an action and alerted police, or was distinctively away from the norm of the group.
-Examples are: inexplicable carelessness (Jim Boyling sabotaged a blockade during a Reclaim the Streets action by ‘ forgetting’ to keep window closed, so that the car was easy to remove by the police), or doing things beyond the group’s normal mode of behaviour (encouraging activities that put other members at risk, or take them into unplanned confrontations).
+A number of undercovers have been known to do something quite out of character that either disrupted an action and alerted police, or was distinctly far from the norm of the group.
+Examples are: inexplicable carelessness (Jim Boyling sabotaged a blockade during a Reclaim the Streets action by ‘forgetting’ to keep a window closed, so that the car was easy to remove by the police), or doing things beyond the group’s normal mode of behaviour (encouraging activities that put other members at risk, or taking them into unplanned confrontations).